Friday, September 30, 2011

 Suffice to say, he loved the flowers and the blue teddy bear hugging the vase.
 For dinner, we went to Applebee's just before the dinner rush and had a wonderful time.

 The computer programming gave me great insight into designing flowcharts for programs.
-Those were a bit more easy, in that you were simulating the process of commands in a computer.
-In that sense, one wrong more (process), and the program doesn't work.
-I the flowchart I was doing for class, one wrong move and a person could get hurt, equipment could be damaged, Food could become contaminated, etc. By Saturday, the homework was driving me so crazy, I had to lie down in bed and literally stare at the flowchart on my computer and try to figure out what my problem was.
+Those were a bit easier, in that you were simulating the process of commands in a computer.
+In that sense, one wrong move (process), and the program doesn't work.
+In the flowchart I was doing for class, one wrong move and a person could get hurt, equipment could be damaged, food could become contaminated, etc. By Saturday, the homework was driving me so crazy, I had to lie down in bed and literally stare at the flowchart on my computer and try to figure out what my problem was.
 Come to find out, I was over analyzing the assignment.
 I finished the assignment on Sunday in time to pick up Andrew later that day.

 Of the equipment listed in the assignment, there were pans, a knife, a cutting board, and a lettuce chopper.
 All these newfangled equipment that I actually had to Google a lettuce chopper to figure out how it works, since I had never used one.
 You basically put a clean head of lettuce in the open chopper and pull down on the lever and it dices the lettuce into neat 1 inch squares for salad.
 Pretty neat invention.
 So then I start the assignment with a decision question that I personally feel should be a "NO" every time you enter a new work area.
 And that decision is "is the work area clean and sanitized?"
 So I am off and working on my flow chart, I make another decision question, "do you have all the equipment needed to complete the task at hand?", of course the answer is no, because the equipment is still in its original location, so I have them collect the pieces of equipment and bring it back to the work area.
 After that, I go through the process of removing a case of lettuce from the cooler and bringing it to the work area and opening it.